 Who is a Pharmacist and Store Incharge?

 A Pharmacist and Store Incharge is a healthcare professional responsible for dispensing medications and managing the pharmacy's inventory.
 In India, they play a crucial role in ensuring patients receive the correct medications and dosages.
-They also oversee the store's operations, including procurement, storage, and sales of pharmaceutical products.
-Key responsibilities include:
+They also oversee the store's operations, including procurement, storage, and sales.

 - Dispensing Medications: Accurately filling prescriptions and providing patients with information about their medications.

-- Inventory Management: Maintaining optimal stock levels, ordering medications, and preventing stockouts or overstocking.
+- Inventory Management: Maintaining optimal stock levels, ordering medications, and preventing shortages or overstocking.

-- Regulatory Compliance: Ensuring the pharmacy adheres to all legal and regulatory requirements, including drug storage and dispensing guidelines.
+- Regulatory Compliance: Ensuring the pharmacy adheres to all relevant laws and regulations, including drug storage and dispensing guidelines.

 - Staff Supervision: Managing and training pharmacy staff, including pharmacy technicians and assistants.